Who is The Masked Singer? Spoilers, theories and clues revealed

 “I was spotted before my big break,” she revealed.

 Who’s behind the masks?
-Butterfly was the primary celeb to be unmasked on the present.
+Butterfly was the primary movie star to be unmasked on the present.

-On Saturday 4th January’s opening episode, the judges did not accurately guess that Butterfly was EastEnders star and celeb DJ, Patsy Palmer, finest know to many TV viewers for enjoying Bianca Jackson within the BBC cleaning soap.
+On Saturday 4th January’s opening episode, the judges did not appropriately guess that Butterfly was EastEnders star and movie star DJ, Patsy Palmer, greatest know to many TV viewers for enjoying Bianca Jackson within the BBC cleaning soap.

 Who’s Chameleon?